isogeo/doc-admin/Help/en/features/documentation/md_history.md

 # "History" tab

-The "History" tab describes the data's creation context and method.
+The "History" tab describes the data&apos;s creation context and method.
 It provides chronological information about all data events that have occurred (creation, update, publication, etc.).
-It also allows for entering the data's validity period and update frequency.
+It also allows for entering the data&apos;s validity period and update frequency.

 ![Single edition - History](/images/inv_edit_one_history.png "Single edition - History tab")